shenyann/shenyann.github.io/bio.md

-Brandon D. Amos is a Computer Science Ph.D. student at Carnegie Mellon University with research interests in machine learning, computer vision, and mobile computing.
+Shen Yan is a Computer Science Ph.D. student at Michigan State University with research interests in machine learning, computer vision, and mobile computing.
-He obtained a B.S. in Computer Science from Virginia Tech in May 2014.
+He obtained a M.S in Computer Engineering from RWTH Aachen in Oct.
+2018 and B.S. in Telecommunications Engineering from Xidian University in July 2015.